kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 {: refdef}

 The ink block prints are obtained using a static tire testing fixture.
-Designed and built by [_Formula Delta_][2], the testing fixture allows ink block prints to be taken under controlled inflation pressure, inclination angle and vertical load.
+Designed and built by [_Formula Delta_][2], the tire testing fixture allows ink block prints to be taken under controlled inflation pressure, inclination angle and vertical load.
 The capabilities of the test fixture is shown in the table below.

 | Parameter                   | Value   |
 | --------------------------- | ------- |